TheLinuxSham/Crypto-Dashboard/README.md

 ```
 pip install -r requirements.txt
 ```
-You will also need to change login credentials in *SentimentAnalyse.py* line 7-10 and in *TwitterApi.py* line 7-10.
+You will also need to change login credentials in *user_data.py*.
 When the program is run it will create a website on localhost (http://0.0.0.0:8080/).